MissionalDigerati/jp_widget_snapshot/README.md

 Joshua Project Widget Snapshot Rake Script
 ==========================================

 This Rakefile generates a snapshot of the [Joshua Project's](http://www.joshuaproject.net/) widget and crops the image appropriately.
 The purpose is to circumvent the restrictions on WordPress.com websites that only allow static images in the widget area.
+To see the final result,  check out the following [image](http://widget.missionaldigerati.org/widget.png).

 Usage
 -----